Feedback & complaints

 A conversation with the right member of staff is usually the quickest way to put things right.

-We encourage parents and carers to raise matters first with their child’s form tutor or Head of Year, as they will usually be best placed to help.
-If this does not resolve the concern, the matter may be escalated to the Headteacher, who may assign a member of the Senior Leadership Team to respond.
+We encourage parents and carers to raise concerns first with their child’s form tutor or Head of Year, as they will usually be best placed to help.
+Many concerns can be resolved quickly through a conversation, clarification or agreed next step.

 There is no fixed timeframe for informal concerns, but the school would expect most matters to be resolved within 15 school days.